lightning/bolts/05-onchain.md

 ## HTLC Output Handling: Local Commitment, Local Offers

-Each HTLC output can only be spent by either a local offerer, by using the HTLC-timeout transaction after it's timed out, or a remote recipient, if it has the payment preimage.
+Each HTLC output can only be spent by either the *local offerer*, by using the HTLC-timeout transaction after it's timed out, or the *remote recipient*, if it has the payment preimage.

-There can be HTLCs which are not represented by an output: either because they were trimmed as dust, or because the transaction has only been partially committed.
+There can be HTLCs which are not represented by any outputs: either because they were trimmed as dust, or because the transaction has only been partially committed.

-The HTLC has *timed out* once the depth of the latest block is equal to or greater than the HTLC `cltv_expiry`.
+The HTLC output has *timed out* once the depth of the latest block is equal to or greater than the HTLC `cltv_expiry`.

 ### Requirements